-Experts have warned that the increasing delays in routine surgeries are putting patients at dangerous risk of become dependent on opioid and painkillers.
+Experts have warned that the increasing delays in routine surgeries are putting patients at dangerous risk of opioid painkiller addiction.

 Last month, Public Health England (PHE) warned that prescribing painkillers for longer than 90 days is associated with a higher risk of opioid overdose and addiction.
 Earlier this year, research warned patients that taking opioid painkillers for “more than two weeks” after routine surgery risked dependence.
 Additionally, experts say that opioids are known to be ineffective for most people after three months.

 Data released in March 2018 found that half of patients using prescribed opioids had been using them for at least one year, whilst 540,000 had been taking them for at least three years.